preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 + **Review Date Property**: Select the default property for review date.
 + **Promoted tags**: A community app can be configured to have promoted tags/terms for certain properties.
 Promoted tags/terms will be displayed at the top of the tag/term picker both for the author, when working with pages, and for the end user when filtering in a page rollup.

-To create one or more Page Collections, do the following:
+To create one or more page collections, do the following:

 1. Click the plus for "Page Collection".